Emma-Jane LaRoche BA (Hons) Counselling MBACP

 - Making positive changes in your life

-I provide a non-judgemental, understanding and supportive environment.
+I provide a non-judgemental, compassionate and supportive environment.
 I am happy to offer you a free 10 minute initial phone conversation to discuss whether I can be of any help.
 Times and days of the week are flexible so please feel free to contact me to arrange an appointment.

 Training, qualifications & experience